Public Image Limited

 Flowers of Romance (1981)

 The Sex Pistols turned out some decent music over the course of their short, turbulent existence.
-But in retrospect (and perhaps even back then) they seem more like a gimmick than anything.
-Public Image Limited were less gimmicky and therefore seem more likely to stand the test of time.
+But that seemed to be lost in the furor of all things Sex Pistol.
+Public Image Limited were less gimmicky and more likely to stand the test of time.
 Or maybe they'll be totally forgotten in twenty years.
-Who knows?

-I came to PiL a little late in the game, after the release of that film canister one.
-Then I lost touch with them after the pink and white one with John Lydon's mug on the front (This Is What You Want...
+I came to PiL late in the game, after the release of that film canister album.
+I lost touch after the pink and white one with Lydon's lovely mug on the front (This Is What You Want...
 This Is What You Get).
-But hey, what do you know?
-After taking about 20 years off they did what any self-respecting arena rock band would do.
-They reformed and released new albums and toured and presumably trotted out their golden oldies and they seem to be still alive and kicking to this very day.
-Which makes me want to break out my tattered "I Hate PiL" shirt and go spit on people.
+But after taking a few decades off they did what any self-respecting arena rock band would do.
+They reformed and released new albums and toured and presumably played their golden oldies and seem to be alive and kicking to this day.
+Which makes me want to wear an "I Hate Pil" shirt and spit on people.

 But I kid.
-One must give credit for Lydon for burying his rotten past and not turning his next project into Son of Pistols.
-Credit is also due for surrounding himself with a gang of musicians who were up to the task of turning post-punk on its ear - Keith Levene (guitar), Jah Wobble (bass) and Martin Atkins (drums), though Wobble had exited stage left by the time of Flowers of Romance and Atkins only played on part of the album.
+One must credit Lydon for burying his rotten past and not turning his next project into Son of Pistols.
+Credit is also due for surrounding himself with musicians who were up to the task of turning post-punk on its ear - Keith Levene (guitar), Jah Wobble (bass) and Martin Atkins (drums), though Wobble was gone by the time of Flowers and Atkins only played on part of the album.

-Much is made of how uncommercial and uncompromising an album Flowers of Romance is.
+Much is made of how uncompromising an album Flowers of Romance is.
 Probably because it's true.
-Also because it might not have made anyone blink if it was released on an indie label, but it was loosed on the world by a major.
-Even by the offbeat standards PiL had already set, Flowers of Romance is quite offbeat indeed.
-It was my first intensive exposure to their music and I was open to anything weird at the time but it took me a while to come around to it.
+It might not have made anyone blink if it was released on an indie label, but it was not.
+Even by Pil's offbeat standards, Flowers of Romance is very strange.
+It was my first real exposure to their music and I was open to anything weird but it took a while to sink in.